Skip to content

 \endlist

-\section1 Placing Widgets on
+\section1 Placing Widgets on the Form

 To edit and remove contacts, we need two push buttons.
 Drag them and name